git-town/git-town/website/src/commands/prepend.md

 # git prepend &lt;branch&gt;

 The _prepend_ command creates a new feature branch as the parent of the current branch.
-In particular, it inserts the new feature branch between the current feature branch and it's parent.
+It does that by inserting the new feature branch between the current feature branch and it's old parent.
 Before it does that, it [syncs](sync.md) the current feature branch to ensure commits into the new branch are on top of the current state of the repository.